 Expected useful lives

-5 years
+Computer and office equipment 5 years

-3-5 years
+Furniture and fixtures 3-5 years

-5 years
+Motor vehicles 5 years

-3 years
+Leasehold improvement 3 years

 The cost and related accumulated depreciation of assets sold or otherwise retired are eliminated from the accounts and any gain or loss is included in the consolidated statements of operations and comprehensive loss.
 Expenditures for maintenance and repairs are charged to earnings as incurred, while additions, renewals and betterments, which are expected to extend the useful life of assets, are capitalized.
 The Company also re-evaluates the periods of depreciation to determine whether subsequent events and circumstances warrant revised estimates of useful lives.